Currently reading: The best hybrid SUVs – PHEVs and regular hybrids rated

 Best for: Driver appeal

 The Porsche Cayenne remains the segment's defining performance SUV.
-It has always offered knockout performance powertrains, of course, but in this latest, facelifted, third-generation version, it puts at least as much emphasis on tax-savvy plug-in hybrid power, in order to keep the car relevant as the high-powered business executive's status SUV of choice.
+It has always offered knockout performance powertrains, of course, but in this latest, facelifted, third-generation version, it puts at least as much emphasis on tax-savvy PHEV power, in order to keep the car relevant as the high-powered business executive's status SUV of choice.

 Bristling with driver appeal and with a refreshed interior packed with material quality and digital technology, there's no other PHEV quite like this - and few that justify a high price in such clear and direct sporting terms.